FORECAST: Heat and air quality alerts

-Excessive Heat Warnings are in effect for the Valley, and much of southern and western Arizona, as we wrap up the week.
+PHOENIX — Excessive Heat Warnings are in effect for the Valley, and much of southern and western Arizona through this evening.
 This heat alert is also in effect for some of the lower elevations of northern Arizona.

 Temperatures will approach the 110-degree mark in Marble Canyon, Glen Canyon and the lower elevations of the Grand Canyon.

-Places like Chino Valley, Mayer, Cottonwood and Camp Verde are expected to soar well into the triple digits today and Friday, too.
+Places like Chino Valley, Mayer, Cottonwood and Camp Verde are expected to soar well into the triple digits, too.

-Valley temperatures will top out at 114 to 115 degrees and places like Lake Havasu City and Bullhead City will climb well above 115 degrees.
+Valley temperatures will top out between 110 and 115 degrees and places like Lake Havasu City and Bullhead City will climb well above 115 degrees.

-We have 2 more days in the forecast this week above 110 degrees in Phoenix before temperatures drop this weekend.
+So, we are in ABC15 Weather Action mode until these heat alerts expire at 8 p.m. today.

-There's not much relief from the heat overnight either.
-Valley lows are only dropping into the upper 80s to low 90s through the end of the week.
+We've also had 10 days with overnight lows in the 90s.
+That's already more than last year's 9 days and above the yearly average of 8 days.
+We'll be adding to this tally over the next couple of nights.

-We're also monitoring air quality as ozone pollution in the Valley reaches unhealthy levels this week.
-An Ozone High Pollution Advisory is in effect again today with an Ozone High Pollution Watch on Friday.
+We're also monitoring air quality as ozone pollution in the Valley reaches unhealthy levels.
+An Ozone High Pollution Advisory is in effect through today.

 If you have any respiratory conditions, like asthma or COPD, limit your time outside or you could have difficulty breathing.

-Monsoon storm chances will mainly be confined to the Mogollon Rim, White Mountains and southeastern Arizona today and Friday.
+Monsoon storm chances will mainly be confined to the Mogollon Rim, White Mountains and southeastern Arizona again today.

 Gusty winds, lightning and heavy downpours continue to be the main threats, but there's also a risk for flash flooding near our wildfire burn scars.

-Here in the Valley, there's just a slight chance of isolated storms through the end of the week.
+Here in the Valley, there's just a slight chance for showers or storms today.

-Over the weekend, high pressure will shift back toward the Four Corners allowing a lot more monsoon moisture to flow in.
-That will increase storm chances on Saturday, Sunday and early next week.
+High pressure will shift back toward the Four Corners over the weekend allowing a lot more monsoon moisture to flow in.
+That will really increase our storm chances by Sunday and early next week.

 As storm chances increase, temperatures will drop.
-Expect Valley highs near 109 degrees on Saturday, 103 on Sunday and 100 on Monday.
+Expect Valley highs to drop into the upper 90s to low 100s starting Sunday.

 _______________________________________